 Tomorrow is my birthday and I’ll be on a plane at 6 am for work out of town, but I was able to celebrate earlier this week with family and friends.
 I’m still in the process of remodeling the living/dining room areas of our house, but the major parts are pretty much done so it was nice to be able to have people over to eat in a space that felt more like our own.
 One of my best friends came to visit from Los Angeles, too, so it made for a really memorable weekend.
 And right before she arrived, I made this buttery little jam-filled tart.

 It’s known as ‘gateau basque’ and while the French word for cake is in the title, is has more of a tart-like feel and appearance.
 The dough’s ingredients and texture reminded me a lot of chocolate chip cookie dough without the chocolate chips, so you can imagine how tasty it was.
 To assemble the tart, you basically divide the dough in half and roll the pieces out into (2) 8-inch circles.
 You lay one flat in a cake pan place some jam or pastry cream in the center, then lay the other flattened dough disc over it and seal the edges together with your fingers, creating the ultimate stuffed tart.
-I went the jam route because I had some homemade raspberry jam leftover from the summer, but the idea of pastry cream or even a custard filling sounded pretty spectacular too.
+I went the jam route for this gateau because I had some homemade raspberry jam leftover from the summer, but the idea of pastry cream or even a custard filling sounded pretty spectacular too.

-The pattern on the top is made by raking a fork over the crust after you’ve brushed it with egg wash.
+The pattern on the top of the gateau is made by raking a fork over the crust after you’ve brushed it with egg wash.
 The pattern I chose was based off of a piece of old Hungarian embroidery I had, and it turns out it is also a popular symbol in Basque culture known as the ‘lauburu‘, which I learned from a Basque follower on instagram after I posted a picture of it (yay instagram!)
 The jam bakes away in the center of the tart, making the crust it’s touching extra moist and fruity, while keeping the exposed areas of the tart golden and crispy.
 The combination of the buttery spiced crust with the sweet fruity jam is ridiculously pleasant, and I definitely plan on making this again with the pastry cream, perhaps infusing the cream itself with another fruity element, like pureed blackberry.
 Mmmmm.

 Also, the first episode of my and Carey’s podcast, First We Eat, is out!
 We’ve been talking about making the podcast for over a year now, so it’s been a longtime in the making.
 We basically wanted to create a space in the podcast universe for food nerds like ourselves, people who want to know things like why salami has fuzz and what it’s made out of, or how a sous vide works.
 Our first episode is all about nutmeg, both its brutal history and use as a hallucinogenic drug.
 You can take a listen here and also subscribe in iTunes for future episodes.